 The average human brain contains over 86 billion nerve cells.
 These are the building blocks of your brain.
 These nerve cells or neurons communicate with each other by sending chemical and electrical signals.
 The brain’s frontal lobe is thought to control the voice box muscles that are responsible for vocal pitch.
 Located in the frontal lobe, the motor cortex sends the signals that tell the muscles of your face, mouth, tongue, lips, and throat how to move to form speech.

-The lips and tongue and vocal cords get their signal from the same part of the brain as the voice box.
-Whether telling a story or playing or singing a scale, the same part of the brain is working the body’s many muscles and systems needed to perform.
-If we think the same way we think when we sing while we play, then our brain will send clear and efficient signals to the body.
+The lips and tongue, and vocal cords get their signal from the same part of the brain as the voice box.
+Whether telling a story or playing or singing a scale, the same part of the brain works the body’s many muscles and systems needed to perform.
+If we think the same way we think when we sing while we play, our brain will send clear and efficient signals to the body.

 Be a Storyteller of Sound

 Try this in your lab.
 Sing and pay attention to how you are thinking while you are singing.
 Then think the same way when you are playing your instrument.
-Scientists will never stop finding out more in their never-ending search to know how the brain works.
+Scientists will never stop discovering more in their never-ending search to know how the brain works.
 They’ve shown me enough to understand why this singing method works.
-The more we know the more there is to know.
-All of this knowledge can mask the big picture for a person trying to play a musical instrument.
+The more we know, the more there is to know.
+All this knowledge can mask the big picture for someone trying to play a musical instrument.
 I’ll continue the work in my lab.
-Helping each student find their inner voice and observing discoveries in the workings of the brain and body in action.
-I’ll keep reporting my research for your consideration with the hope to help my fellow seekers become better students and teachers.
+Helping each student find their inner voice and observing discoveries in the workings of the brain and body.
+I’ll keep reporting my research for your consideration with the hope of helping my fellow seekers become better students and teachers.
 I’m here to help, always.